 - Do I need this page right now?
 Or is this a ‘nice to have’?

 This question is key because my natural instinct is to want to do it all.
-I have an all-or-nothing personality complex, so I needed to create constraints for myself and be clear about what is enough to launch and complete the project.
+I have an all-or-nothing personality complex, so I needed to create constraints for myself in order to get crystal clear about what is enough to launch the website and complete the project.

 - Why do I want to build this page?

-I wanted to justify my reasons for a certain page to exist.
+I needed to justify my reasons for a certain page to exist.

-This helped me prioritise and decide on what to create first.
-It also helped me think about the kind of content I wanted to write and publish.
+This helped me prioritise and decide what to create first.
+It also helped me think about how I wanted to write the content.